 A huge explosion erupted in the background.
 I thought I heard a piece of the name, but I couldn’t quite make it out.
 The information seemed rather moot at this point anyway.
 Unless…

 A few minutes later, I heard heavy footsteps growing louder outside of the door.
-I heard a click of a lever as someone on the other side of the door attempted to engage the airlocks, but to no avail.
+I heard the distinct click of a lever as someone on the other side of the door futilely attempted to engage the airlocks to no avail.
 I realized now that my time was limited.
 It was something that I knew going into this, but there comes a time when you go beyond knowledge to understanding.
 This was that time.

-I went back to the keyboard and began typing quickly.
-Cruz had a brilliant plan, but I wanted to add in a few contingency plans.
+I went back to the keyboard and began typing quickly – even quicker than I knew I was capable.
+Cruz had a brilliant plan, but I wanted to add in a few of my own innovations.

 I heard muffled voices through the door, followed a few seconds later by a sharp, crackling sound that reminded me of the sound my specs make during a bad solar flare.
 Then I saw the sparks, and I knew what was happening.
 The security forces on the other side of the door were cutting through.
 I had to do something with the information Cruz gave me, but I just didn’t have the time.

 I had played this scenario through my head several times since I received the letter this morning.
 Each time I thought it would be fear that I would experience.
 I knew myself, and I’m only fearful when it is rational.
 This situation certainly warranted fear.
 But though I did feel fear, the strongest emotion I felt was actually loss.
 I knew that the soldiers arriving at the door meant that Cruz was almost certainly dead.
+If they had gotten to me, they must have first gone through him.
 How could I be alive and have fear, knowing that my two greatest fears had already been realized.
 Cruz was dead and we were separated forever.

-Beyond that, it seemed almost disrespectful to foster fear, when Cruz had wholeheartedly embraced his path of diversion and certain death, without the promise that his thoughts would live on.
-His only hope was to live on in my thoughts and feelings, and I couldn’t fail him.
-The only chance we had at forever was for me to succeed.
+If Cruz had sacrificed his life for me, then the least I could do was boldly face death for the memories of the one I loved.
+No, the one I still love.
+Separation would be far worse than death, so what was there to fear in a death which might purchase me reunion?
+I could hope for reunion, couldn’t I?

-Maybe that’s the thought that surprised me.
+Maybe that’s the thought which surprised me most.
 Somehow, I felt hope.
 I believed I was going to succeed, and that seemed to produce a hope within me.
 Or was my hope the cause of my confidence?
 Either way, I knew my mission and I knew the outcome that was needed.
 I could not fail.

 I had done nearly all that I could, and now relied on the computer to do its job.
 As I looked down at the computer, it seemed to be taking forever.